seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

     * **Offline** Docker Compose YAML configuration: [ Docker/Podman](https://splunk.github.io/splunk-connect-for-syslog/main/gettingstarted/docker-podman-offline/)

         In the offline method, we need to download depending on which version of the sc4s image (*oci_container.tar.gz*) we want to use from the relevant [github repository](https://github.com/splunk/splunk-connect-for-syslog/releases) releases.
-After this, we need to load image into Docker with following command.
+After this, we need to load the image into Docker with the following command.

         * <code>docker load < oci_container.tar.gz</code>